Androgen deprivation therapy: Methods based on drugs

 Adrenal glands were discovered as another center of androgen production even after a castration process.
 Therefore a complementary treatment was developed that uses antiandrogens to block the body's ability to use any androgens.
-Prostate cells contain an Androgen Receptor (AR), that when stimulated by androgens like testosterone, promotes growth and maintains prostatic differentiation.
+Prostate cells contain an androgen receptor (AR) that, when stimulated by androgens like testosterone, promotes growth and maintains prostatic differentiation.
 These pro-growth signals, however, can be problematic when they occur in a cancer cell.
-Antiandrogens can enter cells and prevent the binding of testosterone to the receptor proteins, due to their higher affinity for the Androgen Receptor.
+Antiandrogens can enter cells and prevent the binding of testosterone to the receptor proteins, due to their higher affinity for the androgen receptor.

-The main antiandrogens are cyproterone acetate, flutamide, nilutamide, bicalutamide, and enzalutamide which are all administered in oral pill form.
+The main antiandrogens are cyproterone acetate, flutamide, nilutamide, bicalutamide, and enzalutamide which are all administered in oral tablet form.

 New antiandrogens that target testosterone synthesis (abiraterone acetate and seviteronel) or AR nuclear translocation (enzalutamide, apalutamide, and darolutamide), as well as combined therapies (galeterone) have been recently developed and may function to better target androgen-responsive cells in combination with ADT.
-But these too may have negative adverse roles in the development of CRPC.
+But these too may have negative adverse roles in the development of castration-resistant prostate cancer.

-Effects on men's sexuality
+Effects on male hormonal balance

-Normal male sexuality seems to depend upon very specific and complicated hormonal patterns that are not completely understood.
+Normal male sexuality depends upon very specific and complicated hormonal patterns that are not completely understood.
 One study suggests that ADT can alter the hormonal balance necessary for male sexual activity.
 As men age, testosterone levels decrease by about 1% a year after age 30; however, it is important to determine whether low testosterone is due to normal aging, or to a disease, such as hypogonadism.
 Testosterone plays a significant role in sexual functioning; therefore, naturally declining levels of testosterone can lead to reduction in normal sexual functioning.
 Further decreases in serum testosterone can have a negative impact on normal sexual function, leading to a decline in quality of life.

 Erectile dysfunction is not uncommon after radical prostatectomy and men who undergo ADT in addition to this are likely to show further decline in their ability to engage in penetrative intercourse, as well as their desire to do so.
 A study looking at the differences of using GnRH-A (and androgen suppressant) or an orchiectomy report differences in sexual interest, the experience of erections, and the prevalence of participating in sexual activity.
 Men reporting no sexual interest increased from 27.6% to 63.6% after orchiectomy, and from 31.7% to 58.0% after GnRH-A; men who experienced no erections increased from 35.0% to 78.6%; and men who did not report engaging in sexual activity increased from 47.9% to 82.8% after orchiectomy and 45.0% to 80.2%.
 This study suggests that the GnRH-A and orchiectomy had similar effects on sexual functioning.
 A vicious cycle whereby lowering testosterone levels leads to decreased sexual activity, which in turn cause both free and total testosterone levels to decline even further.
 This demonstrates the importance of androgens for maintaining sexual structures and functions.